1. Blog and Images from a May/June/July 2022 research expedition west of the Antarctic peninsula aboard the Nathaniel B. Palmer.

 The CTD, used to collect water from depth had issues, so they used backups – buckets named “Bob” – to put me in the cold with them (at least symbolically).

 I participated in four cruises in the Ross Sea, Antarctica working with Rebecca Gast (Woods Hole Oceanographic Institution) and David Caron (University of Southern California, formerly at WHOI).
 In December/January 1998/1999, I helped isolate protists and bring them into culture to establish a culture collection of protists from an extreme environment.
 This collection of protists, with additions of species from our other cruises, has been maintained at WHOI, USC and Temple University.
-In October/November 2003, the N.B.
+When we went again in October/November 2003, the N.B.
 Palmer lost 2 of its 4 engines and we were forced to turn back before reaching our target area of research – the ice-free region (the polynya) that develops in the southern Ross Sea each October/November in an otherwise ice-covered ocean.
-We were able to run a side experiment examining the sensitivity of the heterotrophic flagellate, Paraphysomonas, to UV radiation.
+We were able to run a side experiment examining the sensitivity of the heterotrophic flagellate, Paraphysomonas, to UV radiation – but never published the results.
 For a web page related to the second cruise try this link.
 In 2005, we were once again aboard the Palmer for a cruise to the polynya.
-At that time I teamed with Steffi Moorthi to survey several stations for the presence of mixotrophic flagellates in the Ross Sea.
+At that time, I teamed with Steffi Moorthi to survey several stations for the presence of mixotrophic flagellates in the Ross Sea.
 We found mixotrophic protists, which have chloroplasts (are photosynthetic) and ingest bacteria in varying proportions at every station.
 These included communities in open water, water under ice, and in cores from pack ice (Moorthi, Caron, Gast & Sanders.
 2009.
 AME 54:269-277).
-In January 2011, we returned to investigate mixotrophy once again – keep an eye out for updates of the research from that cruise and from our 2009 Cruise to the Arctic Ocean (Sanders & Gast.
+In January 2011, we returned to investigate mixotrophy once again – keep an eye out for updates of the research from that cruise – including publications (Gast, R.J., S.A.
+Fay and R.W.
+Sanders.
+2018.
+Mixotrophic activity and diversity of Antarctic marine protists in austral summer.
+Frontiers in Marine Science 5:13; Gast, R.J., Z.M.
+McKie-Krisberg, S.A.
+Fay, J.R.
+Rose, and R.W.
+Sanders.
+2014.
+Antarctic mixotrophic protist abundances by microscopy and molecular methods.
+FEMS Microbiology Ecology 89:388-401) and also from our 2009 Cruise to the Arctic Ocean (Sanders & Gast.
 2012.
 FEMS Microbiology Ecology 82:242-253).
-And now it looks like I’ll be headed to the western side of the Antarctic peninsula in April 2019 (along with Rebecca Gast and Wade Jeffrey)!

 Photos below are from December 1998 – February 1999 (NBP 99-01)